NumericCamel/Master-Thesis/README.md

 By leveraging SVM's ability to handle high-dimensional data and capture complex decision boundaries, we aim to accurately predict Bitcoin price movements based on historical data and derived features.

+### Random Forest Classification

+Random Forest is an ensemble learning method that operates by constructing multiple decision trees during training and outputting the class that is the mode of the classes (classification) of the individual trees.
+In our study, we employ Random Forest for binary classification to predict Bitcoin price movements.

+#### Theoretical Foundation

+Random Forest builds upon the concept of decision trees, combining many trees to form a "forest".
+Each tree in the forest is built from a bootstrap sample of the training data, and at each node, a random subset of features is considered for splitting.
+This randomness helps to decorrelate the trees and make the forest more robust to overfitting.

+The algorithm can be summarized as follows:

+1. Create $n$ bootstrap samples of the original dataset.
+2. For each sample, grow a decision tree:
+   a.
+At each node, randomly select $m$ features from the total $M$ features.
+   b.
+Split the node using the feature that provides the best split according to the objective function, typically Gini impurity or information gain.
+   c.
+Repeat the above steps until a stopping criterion is met (e.g., minimum node size).
+3. For classification, the final prediction is the majority vote of all trees.

+#### Key Advantages

+1. **Robustness to Overfitting**: By averaging multiple decision trees, Random Forest reduces the risk of overfitting.
+2. **Feature Importance**: It provides a measure of feature importance, helping in feature selection and interpretation.
+3. **Handles Non-linearity**: Can capture complex, non-linear relationships in the data.
+4. **Minimal Hyperparameter Tuning**: Often performs well even with default hyperparameters.

+#### Hyperparameter Tuning

+While Random Forest can perform well with default settings, we conducted hyperparameter tuning to optimize performance.
+Key hyperparameters include:

+- **n_estimators**: The number of trees in the forest.
+- **max_depth**: The maximum depth of each tree.
+- **min_samples_split**: The minimum number of samples required to split an internal node.
+- **min_samples_leaf**: The minimum number of samples required to be at a leaf node.
+- **max_features**: The number of features to consider when looking for the best split.

+We used grid search with cross-validation to find the optimal combination of these hyperparameters.

+#### Implementation

+We implemented the Random Forest model using the scikit-learn library in Python.
+The process followed these steps:

+1. Data preprocessing: Handling missing values, encoding categorical variables, and scaling numerical features if necessary.
+2. Splitting the data into training and testing sets.
+3. Performing grid search with cross-validation to find optimal hyperparameters.
+4. Training the Random Forest model with the best hyperparameters on the entire training set.
+5. Evaluating the model's performance on the test set using metrics such as accuracy, precision, recall, and F1-score.
+6. Analyzing feature importance to understand which factors most influence Bitcoin price movements.

+By leveraging Random Forest's ability to handle complex relationships and provide insights into feature importance, we aim to accurately predict Bitcoin price movements and gain a deeper understanding of the factors that influence these movements.

 ## Results
 In this study, we evaluated the performance of three machine learning models: Random Forest Classification (RFC), Support Vector Classification (SVC), and Long Short-Term Memory (LSTM) neural networks.
 The Random Forest model demonstrated the highest performance, achieving an accuracy of 94%.
 The Support Vector Classification model followed, with an accuracy of 88%.
 For both the Random Forest and Support Vector Classification models, we incorporated a lag of three days to account for time series data.